What is Tax Shield?

 Tax shield is the reduction in the taxable income by way of claiming the deduction allowed for the certain expense such as depreciation on the assets, interest on the debts etc and is calculated by multiplying the deductible expense for the current year with the rate of taxation as applicable to the concerned person.

-A tax shield is a reduction in taxable income for an individual or corporation achieved through claiming allowable deduction such as mortgage interest, medical expenditure, charitable donation, amortization, and depreciation.
+A tax shield is a reduction in taxable income for an individual or corporation achieved through claiming allowable deduction as mortgage interest, medical expenditure, charitable donation, amortization, and depreciation.

 - This income reduces taxpayer’s taxable income for a given year or defers income taxes into future periods.
 It is a way to save cash flows and increase the value of a firm.